steveclarke/mcp-superthread-plus/docs/api-coverage.md

 - The collaboration token in card responses is used for real-time sync
 - Activity polling (`GET /{team_id}/activity?card_id={card_id}`) tracks changes after they're synced

 **Workaround:** Content can only be set during card creation via `card_create`.
-To update existing content, you must use the SuperThread UI.
+To update existing content, you must use the Superthread UI.
 Programmatic content updates would require implementing the TipTap collaboration protocol, which is beyond the scope of a REST API client.

 **Status:** This is an architectural limitation, not a missing API endpoint.
 Network inspection confirmed no REST endpoint exists for content updates.